 Get out your Indiana Jones hat and whip as the "Ark of the Covenant" can be found right here in Axum, a UNESCO World Heritage site.
-Axum is the best place to start your Ethiopian safaris as the start of the countries history and religion is right here.
+Axum is the best place to start your Ethiopian safari (in our opinion in any case), the start of the countries history and religion is right here.

 The town and area are steeped in history, the Aksumite Kingdom was one of the four great powers along with Persia, Rome, and China.
 The Kingdom dates back to 100 BC and they ruled for some 800 - 900 years.
 It is the Aksumite Kingdom that built the "Stelae" that are on show near the town's centre and a must visit destination.

 From a religious point of view, Axum is the home of the Church of St. Mary of Zion, the Ark of the Covenant as well as the site for the First Christian Church in Africa.